top of page

 More Information:

-• Ali weighs about 630 pounds.
+• Ali weighs about 615 pounds.
+He was aquired from an animal dealer, having been exported from the Aldabra Islands.
 He can hold his head underwater for about an hour.

-• Low Dome enoys being touched & will rise up on her legs when you rub her shell.
+• Low Dome enjoys being touched & will rise up on her legs when you rub her shell.
 She enjoys just about any kind of food.
+Weighs approximately 186 lbs.

-• Maya is very friendly.
+• Maya came from a captive breeder in March 2019.
+He is very friendly.
 He is taller than High Dome & Low Dome.
 It was originally thought that Maya was female, but it's difficult to determine.
 It was recently decided (Fall 2023) that Maya is male.

 • 2nd largest tortoise in the world